-In an earlier blog post, How to know when you are overpaying for log management and SIEM services on the cloud?, we showed how much Splunk could save by reducing the data flow and the number of resources used by cloud hosting vendors like AWS and Azure.
+In an earlier blog post, we showed how much Splunk could save by reducing the data flow and the number of resources used by cloud hosting vendors like AWS and Azure.
 Those savings could be passed to end-users.

 How do you know you are being overcharged by any of these cloud vendors?